pdf-association/arlington-pdf-model/INTERNAL_GRAMMAR.md

     * `string-ascii`
     * `string-byte`
     * `string-text`
-*   Each type may also be wrapped in a version-based declarative function (e.g. `fn:SinceVersion(version,type)` or `fn:Deprecated(version,type)`).
+*   Each type may also be wrapped in a version-based predicate (e.g. `fn:SinceVersion(version,type)` or `fn:Deprecated(version,type)`).
-*   When a declarative function is used, the internal simple type is still kept in its alphabetic sort order
+*   When a predicate is used, the internal simple type is still kept in its alphabetic sort order
 * The following predefined Arlington types ALWAYS REQUIRE a link:
     - `array`, `dictionary`, `name-tree`, `number-tree`, `stream`
 * The following predefined Arlington types NEVER have a link (they are the primitive Arlington types):